yajra/laravel-datatables-docs/html-builder-column.md

+---
+title: HTML Builder Column
+description: Configure columns with the Column class in DataTables HTML Builder
+---

 # HTML Builder Column

 The `Column` class provides a fluent interface for defining table columns with various attributes and options.

+---

 ## Creating Columns